5 Tips for International Business Travelers

 - Find out ahead of time about your mobile phone and internet.

 Let’s be real, most companies work via the internet these days.
 We’d all be lost without it!
 So, if you’re company aren’t paying your phone bill, find out how much it will be to make calls and text if you need to.
 Where possible use the internet, but it’s best to check up on these costs before you travel so you’re not stung with an unexpected bill when you get back.
+If you plan on conducting a lot of online business whilst overseas it might be worthwhile joining a local co-working space for the duration of your stay.
+Co-working spaces are particularly prevalent in major metropolitan cities such as Melbourne and often come inclusive of useful perks, such as unlimited high-speed internet and phone use.

 Wherever you’re next international business trip takes you, remember above all to stay safe.
 Be vigilant and if you can do, always travel between locations (for work or for dinner in the evening for example) with someone else.